nicholascjones/a-lisp-but-its-kinda-cute/README.md

 A small Scheme interpreter for Professor Peter Bui's course at the University of Notre Dame

 The project that we did was a Scheme interpreter.
 It has the ability to perform computations, comparisons (both quantitative and logical), and declare variables.
 It accepts input from a text file that contains the different computations to be performed on each line.
-Originally, we took a base code written in C++, and converted it to Python in order to make expanding on the code’s functionality considerably easier.
+Originally, we took a base code written in C++, ported it to Python in order to make expanding on the code’s functionality considerably easier.
 From there, we added different operations that we considered vital to an interpreter.

 In regards to computing history, Scheme is one dialect of the programming language LISP.
 LISP is the second oldest high-level programming